nrv-framework/NRV/docs/usersguide/postproc.rst

         - For myelinated model "Gaines_motor" and "Gaines_sensory".
 Sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_nap`
         - `np.array`
         - For myelinated model "Gaines_motor" and "Gaines_sensory".
-Persistant sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+Persistent sodium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_k`
         - `np.array`
         - For myelinated model "Gaines_motor" and "Gaines_sensory".
-Potatium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+Potassium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_kf`
         - `np.array`
         - For myelinated model "Gaines_motor" and "Gaines_sensory".
-Fast potatium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
+Fast Potassium channels conductance with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `g_l`
         - `np.array`
         - For myelinated model "Gaines_motor" and "Gaines_sensory".
 Leakage channels conductance with time at the recorded x axis positions stored in the `x_rec` key.